 Part of our responsibility to the client is to look ahead and anticipate their technology needs before they arise, in order to make sure we design solutions that will meet their current and future needs.
 Clients view us as experts in our area of focus; we take that responsibility seriously, so we plan ahead for them.

 How does this culture play out during your day-to-day operations?

-We try to practice what we preach.
-We have two offices, both in Florida.
-When you visit either office you will actually find one file cabinet in each one.
-The surprise might come when you open one up and find a can of soup, screwdriver or other miscellaneous items inside.
-What you won’t find are files.
-We file everything electronically.
+We try to practice what we preach, like filing even our own documents electronically to save paper.
 Every quote, RFP, purchase order and correspondence is on file in bits and bites.
 We do not keep hard copies.
-Our Senior Management team even drive electric cars.
+Many Senior Management team even drive electric cars.
 It is not about trends, it’s about cost savings.
 They just happen to be “Green”.
 We like to call it sustainable sustainability.